-- 1. Using the work of others and attempting to present it as your own.
+- a.
+Using the work of others and attempting to present it as your own.
 For example, using phrases or passages from books, articles, newspapers, or the internet and not referencing them properly in your document.
-This includes using information from others without citing it, misrepresentation of cited work, and misuse of quotation marks. - 2.
-Submitting an assignment or paper that is highly similar to what someone else has written (i.e., minimal wording changes, or where sentences are similar but in a different order). - 3.
+This includes using information from others without citing it, misrepresentation of cited work, and misuse of quotation marks. - b.
+Submitting an assignment or paper that is highly similar to what someone else has written (i.e., minimal changes in wording, or where the sentences are similar, but in a different order). - c.
 You don't have to commit "word for word" copying to plagiarize you can also plagiarize if you turn in something that is "thought for thought" the same as someone else.